jianweiCiou/com.17dame.connecttool_android/README.md

 2. If the developer has filled in state, consumespresult will be brought back from the ConsumeSP page after the consumption is completed.
 3. If the developer has prepared NotifyUrl, the user's transaction info will be sent from the host server to the Game Server after the consumption is completed.
 4. If NotifyUrl and state are not filled in, only the results page will be displayed.
-5. If the user can afford the SPCoin value, then press the confirm button and return to App
+5. Client’s check consume SP intention.
 6. Call the CreateSPCoinOrder() to complete the consumption, and the SPCoin will be deducted after the host server verification.
-7. The App obtains CreateSPCoinResponse to confirm the consumption.
+7. The Host page obtains CreateSPCoinResponse to confirm the consumption.
 8. If the user cannot afford the SPCoin value, the user can open the Recharge page.
 9. When consumption is completed, App can query tx by bringing OrderNo or TransactionId into [_connectTool.Get_SPCoin_tx](#query-consumesp-by-transactionid) function.